Chakras: Our body’s main energy centers

 Spiritual Practice: Acts of Service

-Since some of the signs of an overactive crown chakra are heightened ego, living in fantasy, and lack of empathy, to be of service to others can help bring this energy back into balance.
+Since some of the signs of an overactive crown chakra are heightened ego, living in fantasy, and lack of empathy, to be of service to others can help bring this powerful energy back into balance.
 These can be acts big and small, all born from the intention of thinking about the well-being of others.
 This could be holding the door open for someone with their hands full, or donating your time and energy volunteering.
 You could even practice a Loving Kindness meditation, wishing peace, safety, good health, and happiness to all beings, including yourself.